 I chose not to Photoshop out any of my stretch marks, bruises or anything.
 I had some and they were like, “yeah it’s nice, but don’t you want to touch it up?”
 And I’m like, “Excuse me?!
 It’s my stretch marks.
 Fuck you”.

-Everything is such radiant nowadays; its really about reworking the concept of beauty.
-Its like I dont mind having like scars.
-Its more interesting.
+Everything is such radiant nowadays; it’s really about reworking the concept of beauty.
+It’s like I don’t mind having like scars.
+It’s more interesting.

 I think that in terms of deconstruction, the past two years I’ve got to a point where I had so many people trying to analyze me, in terms of what I say and what I look like.
 The past six months just have been, like, “OK, who am I?”
 I totally forgot who I was.
 It’s such an unhappy place to be when you monitor yourself.
 It’s like, I am not a bad person, I haven’t done anything wrong, so I shouldn’t feel bad.
 So why do I feel bad now?